CNG Kit Price in India - CNG Conversion Kit Brands, Prices, Performance, Features

 It is believed that company-fitted CNG kits are designed to give car owners the freedom to refrain from proper maintenance responsibilities.
 However, every CNG car owner must understand that the vehicle was originally designed to run on petrol and therefore requires some nurture and care.
 Here are some tips to expand your CNG kit life span:

 On CNG cars, parts like air filters are prone to more wear and tear.
 This is why you should be servicing your vehicle frequently.
-Rather than wait for a servicing at 15,000 kilometers, you should service your CNG car at 12,000 kilometers.
+Rather than wait for servicing at 15,000 kilometres, you should service your CNG car at 12,000 kilometres.
 This simple step might save certain perishable parts or target areas like the coolant and engine oil.

 One mistake most of us make is to take our CNG powered vehicles to local, untrained mechanics because they are the cheaper option.
 However, this could cause more harm than good.
-Whenever the CNG kit requires tuning, you should choose an authorized service center or a professional technician.
+Whenever the CNG kit requires tuning, you should choose an authorised service centre or a professional technician.